I can't use my tickets. What should I do?

 Published prices include a non-discountable facility fee that ranges from $2-$5 per ticket.
+All facility fees are waived for students.
 For single ticket purchases, there are no service charges for in-person transactions.
 There is a $6 service charge per transaction for all phone, fax or mail orders.
 Save $1 by purchasing your tickets online or by having us e-mail your tickets.
 (This charge is waived for subscribers and group purchasers ordering by phone, mail or in person.)
 Subscription and Easy Pass packages are subject to a one-time $8 processing fee.
 A $5 fee applies to all subscription tickets distributed via postal mail or will call.

 Are there special discounts for group ticket purchases?

 Groups of 10 or more people receive up to 20% off regular single ticket prices on most performances.
 (Some exclusions apply.) $12 student and $29 senior group tickets are available for select performances.

 Groups receive one free ticket for every 25 tickets purchased for most events.
 (Groups that purchase discounted student and senior group tickets are not eligible for free tickets.)